sofarocean/lora_gw_pkt_server/util_pkt_server/readme.md

 	(______/|_____)_|_|_| \__)_____)\____)_| |_|
 	  (C)2013 Semtech-Cycleo

-LoRa packet logger
+LoRa packet server
 ===================

 1. Introduction
 ----------------

-This software is used to set up a LoRa concentrator using a JSON configuration file and then record all the packets received in a log file, indefinitely, until the user stops the application.
+This software is used to set up a LoRa concentrator using a JSON configuration file and then filter incoming packets before forwarding them as plain text TCP packets on port 2600.
-No filtering is done and all packets that are LoRa packets with the correct RF parameters (frequency, datarate, bandwidth) should appear in the log.

 2. Dependencies
 ----------------